 The Museum of Food and Drink (MOFAD) presented its first exhibition to the public in 2013 which all started through Kickstarter.
 The campaign raised more than $100,000 which was the most ever raised by a museum.
 The Museum of Food and Drink tells the story of different cuisines throughout the world and visitors will experience a hands-on approach and are encouraged to smell, touch, and taste.
 It’s very interactive, great for foodies.

 The Museum of Pizza is exactly what it sounds like.
 For pizza lovers, it’s perfect.
 It’s the world’s only immersive art experience dedicated to the iconic pizza pie.
 Pizza This quirky museum targets the “next generation of learners” and was started out by a youth media group called “Nameless Network.”
 The Museum of Pizza is located inside the hotel, William Vale.

 Staying in Williamsburg Brooklyn

 Many young people love staying in Williamsburg during their trip to New York City.
-Due to its reputation and relaxed atmosphere Williamsburg has become an increasingly popular spot to stay.
+Due to its reputation and relaxed atmosphere, Williamsburg has become an increasingly popular spot to stay.
 It promises a different experience than Manhattan and shows people the less commercial side of New York City.
-The Wythe Hotel at the Williamsburg Waterfront is a good choice for those wishing to experience the atmosphere of the district as well as get some amazing views of the city.
+We recommend staying in these hotels in or near the neighborhood.

 Nearby Neighborhoods To Check Out